 A new path

-As IWD began to pick up pace, Reema found herself at another crossroads.
+As IWD began to pick up pace, Reema Mahajan found herself at another crossroads.
 She decided to leave her stable job, and her well-established career, to dedicate herself fully to her new endeavour.
 It meant surrendering oneself to many things that were out of one’s control.
 “One word for those early days,” she says, “is uncertainty.”
 Reema recalls those days, saying, “I had a steady job, a happy family and it was a risk that kept me up at night.
 In the beginning, I didn’t know where this was going to go, I had zero clue how to even get women together or even how to get them to trust people they’ve never met before.”

 Another bigger challenge for her was to break the bias that ‘Women’s Groups’ are all about kitty parties, makeup, or ‘girly’ discussions.
 “While these topics are as big a part of IWD daily conversation, these are not the only things.
 We have supported each other, built businesses, and provided advice to each other- personal or professional,” she explains.
 “And that’s the message I always want to speak about with IWD as a live example- A woman alone is a great power, but when they all come together, it’s magical.”